 Israel is not Turkey’s enemy though, regrettably, Islamist Turkish politicians are Israel’s enemies, and perhaps a democratic and free Turkey’s enemy as well.

-See also this on Sharia and this and this on anti-government demonstrations.
+on Sharia and this

 We’d love to have your support and work hard to earn it.
 See our new feature with 13 free books at http://www.gloria-center.org.
 Why not make a tax-deductible donation to the GLORIA Center by PayPal: click here.

 By credit card: click here.
 Checks: “American Friends of IDC.”
 “For GLORIA Center” on memo line and send to: American Friends of IDC, 116 East 16th St., 11th Fl., NY, NY 10003.